-4.7.1.3 Aquatic biology
+4.8.1.3 Aquatic biology

-The aquatic flora and fauna occurring in the areas affected by the proposal should be described, noting the patterns and distribution in the waterways and any associated wetland environments.
+If no biota surveys/studies have previously been conducted in and downstream of the project area, the aquatic flora and fauna occurring in the areas affected by the proposal should be described, noting the patterns and distribution in the waterways and/or associated lacustrine and marine environments.
 The description of the fauna and flora present or likely to be present in the area should include:

-- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area;

-- · aquatic plants; and
+- fish species, mammals, reptiles, amphibians, crustaceans and aquatic invertebrates occurring in the waterways within the affected area, and/or those in any associated lacustrine and marine environment; - any rare or threatened marine species, particularly the dugong and its habitat; - aquatic plants; - aquatic and benthic substrate; and - habitat downstream of the project or potentially impacted due to currents in associated lacustrine and marine environments.

-- aguatic and benthic substrate.